rgbaldov/MFELEC1/ReadMeSW3.md

 ## 1. Multiple Choice Questions (20-item)
 - Open the Terminal, then type python /home/rgbaldov/Downloads/sw3.py
-- Answer the seatwork but make sure to login first.
+- Answer the seatwork but make sure to login first. (username: dlsu_id, password: surname)
-    -- username: <DLSU ID> e.g. 20143311
-    -- password: <surname> e.g. baldovino
 - Do not forget your score in the seatwork.
-    -- Just in case you forgot, your scores are stored in my git repo.
+Just in case you forgot, your scores are stored in my git repo.

 ## 2. Node-RED (send score via e-mail)
 - In your terminal, type node-red